egel/egel.github.io/pages/about.md

 ```

 ### The blog
-In my blog, you can read some of my articles from IT world, which usually focus on unique topics, that might be hard to find a good equivalent in the Web.
+In my blog, you can read some of my articles from IT world, which usually focus on unique topics, that might be hard to find a good equivalent on the Web.

 This blog is also partly my work diary, so many decisions and the reason why I made it that way, you will also find here.
 Well, I'm pleased to invite you to sit comfortably, enjoy the content of my blog and do not hesitate to leave a comment.

-### Are you appreciate my work?
+### Do you appreciate my work?
 Thank you!
 If you want to say thank you or want to appreciate my work, you can do it here: <a target="_blank" href="https://www.paypal.me/MaciejSypien">donate via <i class="fa fa-paypal"></i></a>

 Thank you for any activity on this matter.